tomskip123/EpicServer/README.md

 ## Documentation

-The complete documentation for EpicServer is available at [https://tomskip123.github.io/EpicServer](https://tomskip123.github.io/EpicServer) (once deployed).
+The complete documentation for EpicServer is available at [https://tomskip123.github.io/EpicServer](https://tomskip123.github.io/EpicServer).

+For comprehensive guides, API reference, examples, and more, please visit the documentation site.
+The documentation is built with Hugo and the Doks theme, providing a modern and searchable interface to help you get the most out of EpicServer.

 ### Documentation Features